 New spy shots from the facelifted Volvo S80L in China, it will be launched on the Chinese car market early next year.
 The wait has been long, the last time we saw the facelifted S80L was back in January.
 The Volvo s80L is a stretched version of the Volvo S80, made in China by the Chang’an-Volvo joint venture that dated back to Volvo’s time under the Ford umbrella.
 The joint venture also makes the aging S40 sedan.

-Published on January 13, 2012 by Tycho de Feyter
+Published on January 13, 2012 by Tycho de Feijter

 These are the very first spy shots of the facelifted Volvo S80L in China, the new car will debut at the Beijing Auto Show in November.
 As usual with Volvo changes are small, mostly around the grille, head lights and bumper.
 Still, it does look freshed up a bit.

-Published on July 5, 2010 by Tycho de Feyter
+Published on July 5, 2010 by Tycho de Feijter

 The S80L is the first new Volvo to hit the Chinese market under Geely’s ownership.
 The car is made in China by Volvo’s joint venture with Chang’an Automotive, the jv also makes the S40.
 Geely will continue production until their own Volvo-factory is ready, likely in 2012.